Khufiya: Plot

-During the post-Kargil War period, Heena Rehman, who is a Bangladeshi woman supposed to be working for ISI, is killed by Bangladeshi defense minister Mirza at a party held at his house, after Mirza receives some information over the phone.
+During the post-Kargil War period, Heena Rehman, a Bangladeshi woman supposed to be working for the ISI, is killed by Bangladeshi defense minister Brigadier Mirza at a party held at his house, after Mirza receives some information over the phone.

-In India, Krishna "KM" Mehra, who is an operative at the Research & Analysis Wing is devastated to know of Heena's death because she used to be her lover for a brief time, and Heena was in fact working for RAW, and she attempted to kill Mirza for RAW.
-KM's boss Jeev tells her that there is a mole in RAW office who leaked the information leading to Heena's death.
-KM is assigned to track down this mole selling India's defense secrets.
+In India, Krishna "KM" Mehra, who is an operative at the Research & Analysis Wing is devastated to know of Heena's death because she used to be her lover for a brief time; Heena was in fact, working for RAW, part of which was to kill Mirza.
+KM's boss Jeev tells her that there is a mole in the RAW office selling India's defense secrets, whose leak led to Heena's death.
+KM is assigned to track down this mole.
 She establishes that RAW employee Ravi, whose lavish lifestyle does not match his income, must be the mole and suspects his wife Charu to be his partner in delivering secrets.
 KM and Jeev obtain permission to have Ravi's house electronically bugged.
 After some surveillance, they discover that Ravi is working for the CIA at his money-hungry mother's insistence, and that Charu is innocent.

-In the meantime, Jeev discovers that Heena's death was caused not just due to Ravi leaking information to the CIA (who in turn leaked it to Mirza), but because the Minister of Home Affairs had to reveal that information to CIA to prevent the USA from cancelling its nuclear deal with India.
-Despite being appalled that his boss let one of his assets die for keeping the nuclear deal, Jeev decides keep this a secret to avoid further complications.
+In the meantime, Jeev discovers that Heena's death was caused not just due to Ravi leaking information to the CIA (who in turn leaked it to Mirza), but because the Minister of Home Affairs had to reveal that information to CIA to prevent the US from cancelling its nuclear deal with India.
+Despite being appalled that his boss let one of his assets die for keeping the nuclear deal, Jeev decides to keep this a secret to avoid further complications.

-Meanwhile Ravi discovers the cameras in his house and tries to flee along with his family.
+Meanwhile, Ravi discovers the cameras in his house and tries to flee along with his family.
 Charu is appalled to discover that Ravi is a double agent and refuses to accompany him and refuses to let him take away her son.
 Ravi's mother shoots Charu in the process but Charu survives as KM's team reaches there on time and gets her to the hospital.
 When Charu recovers, she understands that Ravi has taken their son with him and along with his mother, has sought refuge in the US.
 Charu begs KM to get her son back for her.
 KM trains Charu and sends her to the US.
 Charu discovers Ravi, his mother, and her son, and starts to blend back in to the family and make Ravi and his mother believe that she just wants to be with them.